nginx/unit-docs/source/installation.rst

          # pkg_add unit-perl  \
                    unit-python2.7  \
                    unit-python3.6 unit-python3.7 unit-python3.8 unit-python3.9
+         # service unit restart  # Necessary for Unit to pick up any changes in language module setup

       To build Unit manually, start by updating the package collection: